-We expect numbers to increase steadily until 2024, which is the latest target announced by the Department of Work and Pensions for finally arriving at full rollout of UC.
+We expect numbers to increase steadily until 2025, which is the latest target announced by the Department of Work and Pensions for finally arriving at full rollout of UC.
 Some ESA cases may remain on legacy benefit, including Housing Benefit, until 2028 but this will be a small number.

-Analysis of UC cases identified that 50% of all tenants on UC had rent arrears.
-Despite our efforts to provide assistance and advice, this trend has continued through 2022.
+Analysis of UC cases identified that approximately 50% of all tenants on UC had rent arrears.
+Despite our efforts to provide assistance and advice, this trend has continued through 2024.

-Overall, an increase in 30 cases through the year.
+Overall, an increase in 29 cases through the year.
 This is the end of year position and does not take into account claims closed during the year which will have offset total new claims.
-Total arrears attributed to tenants on UC has increased by £3,889 from 2020/21 which may be as a result of tenants with previously existing arrears having a change of circumstances.
+Total arrears attributed to tenants on UC has increased by £9,847.19 over the past 12 months, an element of this will be technical arrears due to timing of end of period for rent accounting and may also may be as a result of tenants with previously existing arrears having a change of circumstances.

-Over the course of 2020/21, BHA found that around half of tenants on UC had rent arrears, with an average amount of arrears approx. £400.
+Over the course of 2023/24, BHA found that around half of tenants on UC had rent arrears, with an average amount of arrears approx. £213.64.
 In common with other landlords, our experience is that some aspects of UC lead directly to rent arrears, in particular the 5-week period that new UC claimants must wait for their first payment, and DWP's inability to match UC direct payments with our timescales for when rent payments are due.